Film: Brotherhood of the Wolf

-- Brother-Sister Incest: Jean-François and Marianne.
-It's never quite clear what exactly happens, but he certainly wants it, and presumably she falls deadly ill by the end of the film because he's raped her.
+- Brain Fever: Marianne falls deadly ill by the end of the film after being raped by Jean-François.
 Don't worry, though; she gets better.

 - Chekhov's Gun: Or rather, Chekhov's handcrafted silver bullet.
 Also, the bone-sword, glimpsed briefly in Jean-Francois' occult Room Full of Crazy.

 - Church Militant: Sylvia is actually a spy for the Vatican.

 - Combat Hand Fan: Sylvia slits a woman's throat with a serrated fan.